Nithin4536/team/readme.md

 ## 3. Code Snippet

->Pranay is a fan of Arjun reddy
+>Pranay is a fan of Arjun reddy.

->Nithin is also called as tin tin
+>Nithin is also called as tin tin.

->Sai ka duniya
+>Sai ka duniya.

->Wasim character represents Yagami
+>Wasim character represents Yagami.